JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 There are a variety of mechanisms for controlling access to data. **Data use agreements** (DUAs) are contracts between the individual or organization that owns access to a data source and another individual or organization who wants to use the data for something.
 DUAs often place limits on who is able to access the data and the purposes for which it can be used.

 Some data repositories, such as the NIMH Data Archive, have “restricted access” features, meaning that data will only be shared under conditions set by the depositor and the repository.
-These conditions can include a formal application and approval process, IRB approval, to signing onto data use agreements.
+These conditions can include a formal application and approval process, IRB approval, or signing onto data use agreements.
 These types of access control are used for data in which there could be harm if the data were shared openly, there are limitations on usage within the consent, or certain indirect identifiers must remain in order for the data to remain usable for analysis.

 ## 6.5.
 How to share data

 A common way of sharing data for the purposes of collaboration is by sending files back and forth; through e-mail, or slack, or any of the other innumerable tools used by researchers in the 21st century.
 This is not necessarily problematic in every circumstance but, especially as the number of collaborators grows, access problems and version-related confusion can become major issues.
 As an e-mail conversation grows in length, it can become more difficult to track who is accessing the data and what changes are being made between different versions.
 To minimize these kinds of issues, it is often preferable to share data for collaborative purposes through platforms and tools that allow for some form of managed access and version tracking.

 ### How to share for reuse

-Considering the multifarious nature of scientific data and the constellation of factors that affect how, where, and with whom it can be made accessible, it is not surprising that there are a number of different ways data is shared.
+Considering the multifarious nature of scientific data and the constellation of factors that affect how, where, and with whom it can be made accessible, it is not surprising that there are a number of different mechanisms through which data can be shared.

 Some of the most common ways of sharing data are described in **Table 6.5.**